bitchin-ginger/Pneumonia-Classifier/README.md

 ![Recall (smoothed)](imgs/Recall-smoothed.png)

 Recall is one of the most important metrics to focus on as this is a medical decision and could mean the difference between life and death and therefore is much more important to flag those X-rays which test positive for pneumonia than to miss them.

-After only 1 epoch a recall of .83 was achieved.
-The recall would oscillate within the range of .83 and .99 for the remaining 15 epochs.

 This project serves as a base where the next step is to semantically segment the outer lining and lower lobes of the lungs in the chest X-rays.